pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit broadcast-hide-money >}}

+## Challenge

 {{< work-in-progress >}}

-## Extra challenge

 Instead of just showing the change as a number, show the coins that the customer should get back.
-We know that the most change a customer will ever need is €4, so it will be easiest to just write code for each of the five cases (no change, €1, €2, €3, €4), rather than try to work out a general change-giving algorithm.
+We know that the most change a customer will ever need is €4, so it will be easiest to just write code for each of the four cases where change is needed (€1, €2, €3, €4), rather than try to work out a general change-giving algorithm.
+How would you do this?

-## Notes to self

-State of which ticket is chosen is in two parts: the global `ticket_cost` variable, and the "shown" state of the matching clone.